psychemedia/sin-eater-resources/src/_initial_observations.md

 The [Shrewsbury Chronicle of Friday 03 September 1852](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000401/18520903/060/0005) reported Mr. Moggridge's oration as follows:

-> The custom was this— formerly, when a party died in the district named, a person known by the name of the "Sin-eater” was called in, who placed upon the corpse a plate, with salt in it, and some bread over the salt; the "Sin-eater" then eat the bread, and was believed, by so doing, to have taken to himself all the sins of the deceased, and for which act he received fee of two shillings and sixpence.
+> The custom was this— formerly, when a party died in the district named, a person known by the name of the "Sin-eater" was called in, who placed upon the corpse a plate, with salt in it, and some bread over the salt; the "Sin-eater" then eat the bread, and was believed, by so doing, to have taken to himself all the sins of the deceased, and for which act he received fee of two shillings and sixpence.
 When he had accomplished his task he hurried off as fast as he could.
 The "sin-eater" was regarded as a man totally and irretrievably lost.

 This, then, is one view of the tradition.
 It shares several of the elements of the tale told by Ceri Phillips: the location is the same (the foot of the Black Mountain, just north of Swansea); the period of the story is around the time of the Cambrian Archaeological Association meeting, befitting the end of the tradition.
 The ritual is similar, although the detail differs: no mention of any beer in Moggridge's account, and with the soup replaced by bread and salt.
 And whilst there is no mention of a fee in Phillips' scene setting, that the sin-eater was paid is evident in the story he went on to tell.